 A single .fbx or .dae file contains a whole scene with multiple objects like cameras, lights, and meshes.
 Although it also contains material and texture information, the texture file themselves are not included and will have to be provided separately.
 To import textures correctly, upload the separate texture files to the same folder as your 3D file and make sure the names are correct.
-The Bundle Node will create the Material and Texture Nodes for you and will look for textures in the same folder as the 3D file.
+The Model Node will create the Material and Texture Nodes for you and will look for textures in the same folder as the 3D file.

 An easy way to manage multiple files that must be together is to use a .zip file to include all the necessary texture files along with your 3D file.
 Simply drag and drop your .zip file into the Assets Library.
 It will automatically be unzipped and all the files inside will be converted.

-Inside the Bundle node
+Inside the Model node

-A Bundle node is a graph node (a node capable of having subnodes inside of it).
+A Model node is a graph node (a node capable of having subnodes inside of it).
 To see what is inside, you will need to make it editable.
 See the video above and follow along - right click on it in the Hierarchy Graph and click ‘Make Editable’.
 Conceptually, this is similar to ‘rasterize’ in Photoshop – the model will lose its intelligence and the process cannot be undone, but now the multipart sub-nodes can be seen and edited.
-Double click on the Bundle node and you will see its parts.
+Double click on the Model Node and you will see its parts.
 This hierarchy comes straight from the way you set it up when you exported from your 3D modeling program.

 If you use Autodesk Maya, we strongly recommend exporting as .dae because it will give you the best fidelity and Project Play will understand the entire hierarchy of the Maya scene.

 If your mesh was an .obj or .ply, the geometry and their materials will appear, but the texture will be missing.
-You will need to place a Color Map and Texture 2D nodes in front on the Bundle node in the Control Graph, then attach the texture file in the Texture 2D node to see all your original textures.
+You will need to place a Color Map and Texture 2D nodes in front on the Model node in the Control Graph, then attach the texture file in the Texture 2D node to see all your original textures.

 |Import 3D geometry (simple)|